 To what shall I compare this mistake?
 Or what fallacy can we call it?
 The theorist-phenomenon fallacy, I will call it, a terrible fallacy.
 Watching what the economy actually does is how one should judge the economy.
 Knowledge of the economy comes from the senses, descriptions of what people do, not from philosophical works.

 Error number four is very typical of over-blogged, post-empirical post-liberals, and so it is unfair to pick on Marc and Jacob for this one.
-New Polity combines a normal lack of economic insight with Catholic studiousness/infatuation with the history of ideas.
+New Polity combines a normal lack of economic insight with studious Catholic infatuation with the history of ideas.
 For example, while Locke and Hobbes are important thinkers and theorists of political economy, their effect on the actual workings of our society approaches zero.
 Yet, when it comes to understanding economic theory, our New Polity hosts and writers put great weight on these philosophers as representative examples of what “capitalism” is all about.

 - Most businesses are monopolistic in price setting.

 Empirically not true.
 Really what is happening here Marc and Jacob are just crying in frustration that we don’t live in a society where people are negotiating prices all the time.
 They do not like (attempted) equilibrium pricing.
 They feel they are powerless to oppose it.
-Ironically, one the key texts for helping write this article, I purchased off Amazon… after negotiating for a better price from the private seller.
+Ironically, one of the key texts for helping write this article, I purchased off Amazon… after negotiating for a better price from the private seller.

 And furthermore, negotiation on prices is constant in our society, if one cares to look for it.